 When I asked Jesus into my heart at five years old, I didn’t know to what extent I could still make a mess of my life.
 I hadn’t even mastered handwriting, but that day I did my best to pen “Rebecca,” beneath my Christian-school teacher’s commemoration of the date and my decision.

 At five-years-old, I barely knew what a signature was, let alone what I was signing on the inside cover of my Bible.
 As a child, I never pondered the fragility of purity, and I couldn’t envision how I would actually need a savior.
 I certainly couldn’t envision then that 17 years after that profession of faith, I would need a savior to rescue me from – me.

 Me: the girl who grew up in a Christian home.

 The girl who graduated with honors from a Christian college.

-The girl who knew at five-years-old that she wanted Jesus in heart.
+The girl who knew at five-years-old that she wanted Jesus in her heart.

 And the girl who became a married man’s mistress in her early 20s.

 It was then that I attempted the slippery slope of temptation, and faltered my way into a six-month relationship with someone else’s husband.
 I was baited by physical attraction and emotional intimacy I was missing in my life.
 And I was trapped by fear and the shameful feeling that I’d gone too far down the wrong road.

 I still remember hyperventilating because of crying uncontrollably.
 I remember restlessly staring at the ceiling, on the nights I laid alone in my bed.
 All the while wondering how I got myself into that mess.
 And wondering even more inconclusively how I was going to get myself out of it.

 If I couldn’t undo what I had done, then what did that mean for me?